v--/subscribed/readme.md

 A minimalistic library providing eventing-related structures.

-There are three modules in the package (all are publicly imported using `import subscribed`:
+There are three modules in the package (all are publicly imported using `import subscribed;`).

 ## Documentation

 A ddox-generated documentation with example usage can be found [here](http://ivasilev.net/docs/subscribed/index.html).

-## modules
+## Modules

 ### `subscribed.event`

 An event structure representing a one-to-many function/delegate relationship.
 Events are basically collections of listeners (either functions, delegates or thread ids) that have the same signature.
 Events are called like functions (via `opCall`) and return arrays, corresponding to the return values of individual listeners.
-Another cool feature is synchronizing thread outputs in a parallel pipeline.

 #### Use case

 The module provides C#-like events for managing proper change propagation between different components of a program.
+Another cool usage is synchronizing thread outputs in a parallel pipeline.

 ### `subscribed.mediator`